 A prominent 10- to 30-cm-thick dark brown clay-rich calcareous nannofossil ooze was found at Sites 1262 and 1267, and a 10-cm-thick brown nannofossil chalk was found at Site 1266.
 This layer shows a pronounced peak in MS that reflects an increase in clay content (Fig. F47).
 Preliminary micropaleontological investigations suggest that this interval represents a short-lived event of considerable evolutionary significance.
-This interval corresponds to the P4 Globanomalina pseudomenar-dii planktonic foraminiferal zone and coincides with the evolutionary first occurrence of the nannofossil H. kleinpellii, an important component of late Paleocene assemblages and a marker for the base of Zone CP5 (NP6) (early late Paleocene; ~58.2 Ma).
-The event was also identified at ODP Leg 198 Sites 1209-1212 (Bralower, Premoli Silva, Malone, et al., 2002).
+The event has also been identified at ODP Leg 198 Sites 1209-1212 (Bralower, T.J., Premoli Silva, I., Malone, M.J., et al., 2002).
+This interval corresponds to the P4 Globanomalina pseudomenardii planktonic foraminiferal zone and coincides with the evolutionary first occurrence of the nannofossil H. kleinpellii, an important component of late Paleocene assemblages and a marker for the base of Zone CP5 (NP6) (early late Paleocene; ~58.2 Ma).

-Fundamental changes in faunal populations occur before, during, and after the deposition of the clay-rich ooze.
-Planktonic foraminifers in the clay-rich layer are characterized by a largely dissolved low-diversity assemblage dominated by representatives of the genus Igorina (mainly Igorina tadjikistanensis).
+Fundamental changes in faunal populations occur before, during, and after the deposition of the clayrich ooze.
+Planktonic foraminifers in the clay-rich layer are characterized by a low-diversity largely dissolved assemblage, dominated by representatives of the genus Igorina (mainly Igorina tadjikistanensis).
 This low-diversity assemblage suggests some kind of oceanic perturbation of unknown origin.
 Together with the documented severe dissolution in this interval, the observed lithologic changes are likely to represent a response to increased seafloor carbonate dissolution owing to a transient shoaling of the lysocline and CCD.
 Regardless of origin, it is now clear from the high-resolution stratigraphy of the Leg 208 sites that this is a global event.
 Shore-based isotopic investigations should shed light on the nature of this event.

-Paleocene/Eocene Thermal Maximum
+Paleocene-Eocene Thermal Maximum

 The primary objective of Leg 208 was the recovery of a South Atlantic depth transect to reconstruct the tempo and mode of regional carbonate saturation response to the global carbon-cycle perturbation during the PETM.
-The PETM interval was successfully recovered in multiple holes at five sites (e.g., Sites 1262, 1263, 1265, 1266, and 1267) that covered a modern depth range of 2717 to 4755 m and an estimated paleodepth range of ~1500 to ~3500 m (Fig. F48).
-Shipboard physical property, lithologic, and biostratigraphic data indicate complete recovery of the Paleocene-Eocene transition interval at all sites except Site 1265, where drilling difficulties prevented recovery of the entire ooze- clay transition or the P/E transition interval had not been fully deposited.
+We successfully drilled the PETM interval in multiple holes at five drill sites (e.g., Sites 1262, 1263, 1265, 1266, 1267) that covered a modern depth range of 2717 to 4755 m and an estimated paleodepth range of ~1500 to ~3500 m (Fig. F48).
+Shipboard physical property, lithologic, and biostratigraphic data indicate complete recovery of the Paleocene-Eocene transition interval at all sites except Site 1265, where drilling difficulties prevented recovery of the entire ooze-clay transition or the

+P/E transition interval had never been fully deposited.
 Major patterns within and between these sites are summarized and interpreted below in the depth domain; subsequent shore-based stable-isotope and cyclostratigraphic analyses will serve to test and refine these interpretations in the time domain.

 In the uppermost Paleocene, nannofossil ooze predominates across the entire depth transect.
 Deeper sites have slightly lower carbonate content and markedly higher MS values, whereas intrasite variance in both parameters is minimal.
 Microfossil preservation varies between excellent and moderate both within and between sites.
-These patterns are F47.
-MS and L data exhibiting the mid-Paleocene biotic event on Walvis Ridge, p.
-98.

-consistent with a relatively stable latest Paleocene carbonate saturation profile of increasing undersaturation at greater paleodepth and a paleo-CCD well below the deepest site (~3500 m).
-Notably, at the deeper Sites 1267 and 1262, the uppermost centimeters of nannofossil ooze immediately underlying the PETM clay show slightly decreasing carbonate content, increasing MS, increasing planktonic foraminiferal fragmentation, and unusually small pre-extinction benthic foraminiferal specimens.
+These patterns are consistent with a relatively stable latest Paleocene carbonate saturation profile of increasing undersaturation at greater paleodepth and a paleo-CCD well below the deepest site (~3500 m).
+Notably, at the deeper Sites 1267 and 1262, the uppermost centimeters of nannofossil ooze immediately underlying the PETM clay show slightly decreasing carbonate content, increasing MS, increasing planktonic foraminifer fragmentation, and unusually small pre-extinction benthic foraminifer species.
 These latest Paleocene changes likely represent some combination of syndepositional shoaling of the carbonate saturation profile and postdepositional carbonate dissolution "burndown."